feizc/Dimba/README.md

 ## 2. Download Models

-Models reported in paper can be directly dounloaded as follows:
+Models reported in paper can be directly dounloaded as follows （Urgent upload in progress）:

 | Model                       | #Params | url      |
 |:----------------------------|:--------|:----------------------------------------------------------------------------------------------------------------|